The One Word That's Sabotaging Your Entire Life

 When I was little, I had a teacher who used to tell our class there was no such word as can’t.

-If we thought something was too hard, or we felt like giving up, we were told to keep trying; giving up wasn’t an option, because can’t wasn’t even in the dictionary.
+If we thought something was too hard, or we felt like giving up, we were told to keep trying; giving up wasn’t an option, because “can’t” wasn’t even in the dictionary.

 To my children’s great annoyance, I’ve adopted this as a life philosophy.
 I’m an optimist: I believe all you have to do is put your mind to something, and it will most likely work out – even if it doesn’t work out in the exact way you originally envisioned.
 Where there’s a will, there’s a way.
-Yes, I’ve become that annoying person who cheerfully chirps, ‘there’s no such word as can’t!’ – a phrase guaranteed to get an eye-roll and a sigh out of my offspring.
+Yes, I’ve become that annoying person who cheerfully chirps, “there’s no such word as can’t!” – a phrase guaranteed to get an eye-roll out of my offspring.

 But lately, another word has eclipsed can’t on my radar – a much worse word.
-It’s a word I find myself using so often, both out loud, and to myself, that it’s hard to even begin to remove it from of my vocabulary.
+It’s a word I find myself using so often, both out loud, and to myself, that it’s hard to even begin to remove it from my vocabulary.

 That word is should.

-Should is an interesting word; it’s like a weapon that can be used multiple ways.
+“Should” is an interesting word.
+It’s like a weapon that can be used multiple ways.
 If you tell yourself you should do something, chances are you don’t actually want to do it.
 But you’re guilting yourself about it, implying that if you were only a better or more responsible person, you’d be doing…whatever it is.
 Of course, you can use it on others as well, believing they should be doing things your way – the way you think they should be done.

 Stop and think about when you use the word should in your life.
 Do you tell yourself you should exercise more, eat better, stop giving too much in your relationships, be more aggressive in your career, or call your mother more often?
 There’s a lot of judgement inherent in the word should; it’s a word we use to punish ourselves; to tell ourselves we’re not good enough.
 There’s shame and blame implied by should – two things guaranteed to make you feel terrible about yourself.